This assumes you have read the interactive jobs tutorial first.

 -p PARTITION_NAME to whatever command you are

-running, which is mainly needed if you want to force interactive or GPU
+running, which is mainly needed if you want to force interactive or a

-partitions.
-The available partitions are listed below and on the
+test partition.
+The available partitions are listed on the

 - Submit a batch job